Guenter B. Risse: Career

 Risse held academic appointments at the University of Chicago (1963–1967), University of Minnesota (1969–1971), University of Wisconsin–Madison (1972–1985), and University of California San Francisco, and Berkeley, (1985–2001).
 As chair he developed the Department of the History of Medicine in University of Wisconsin–Madison during the early 1970s.
 In 1985 he reorganized the Department of the History of Health Sciences in San Francisco.
-He is a member of the American Association for the History of Medicine, History of Science Society, European Association for the History of Health and Medicine, also holding corresponding memberships in several European and Latin American societies; he was also elected to the now defunct International Academy of Medicine in 1977.
+He was a member of the American Association for the History of Medicine, History of Science Society, European Association for the History of Health and Medicine, also holding corresponding memberships in several European and Latin American societies; he was also elected to the now defunct International Academy of Medicine in 1977.
 A fellowship from the World Health Organization in 1979 allowed him to study the history of Latin America's health care systems.
 As part of this project, he established close relationships with the Sociedad Mexicana de Historia y Filosofia in the early 1980s.
 In addition, Risse was a fellow at the Institute for Advanced Studies at the University of Edinburgh in 1986 and the Sir Logan Campbell Distinguished Visitor at the University of Auckland School of Medicine in 1994.
 He was active in the creation of the European Association for the History of Health and Medicine and co-sponsored the establishment of the International Network for the History of Hospitals.
-He is also a past president of the American Association for the History of Medicine (1988–1990).
+He was also a past president of the American Association for the History of Medicine (1988–1990).

+Death

+Risse died on February 15, 2026, at the age of 93.